 through IX of the By-laws of Autumn Wood at Hunter's Field Homeowners' Association.

-The association has a variety of costs incurred in the maintenance of the pool and common areas, as well as insurance premiums,
+The Association has a variety of costs incurred in the maintenance of the pool and common areas, as well as insurance premiums,

-organization, however, we are required by state law to maintain adequate reserves for replacement and major repairs to our facilities and common area structures, which is why we carry large balances in an interest
+non-profit organization, however, we are required by state law to maintain adequate reserves for replacement and major repairs to our facilities and common area structures, which is why we carry large balances in an

-bearing deposit account.
+interest bearing deposit account.
 The reserve requirements are reviewed biennially to ensure state law compliance.